iotaledger/goshimmer/docs/003-markers.md

 The figure below shows an example of applying markers to the Tangle with 1 sequence only.
 The yellow messages are markers with identifiers: $[0,1]$ and $[0,2]$.
 Both markers are in Sequence $0$ with $MI$ $1$ and $2$ respectively.

+For a more complete but complex example, including multiple sequences refer to the next figure.
 ![](https://i.imgur.com/RluZWCJ.png)